THE OCCUPIED: LIFE IN THE WEST BANK

 A small group of boys on bicycles cheered and laughed as they rode through the narrow streets of the ancient quarter in the city of Hebron.
 As they neared a checkpoint, their fun came to an abrupt end as Israeli soldiers carrying assault rifles rushed towards them.
 The children quickly tried to pedal away but one boy was caught and taken away by the soldiers.
 Despite having committed no crime, the child was detained and his bike confiscated.
 Such encounters are commonplace in the occupied West Bank, where civilians, including children, are often targeted by Israeli occupation forces as part of their government’s campaign of intimidation and oppression.

-Daily life for Palestinians living in the West Bank is characterised by a stark lack of access to justice, human rights and individual freedoms.
-The actions of Palestinian civilians are governed by Israeli military law, allowing the military authorities to restrict their movement not only between towns and villages but also within them, denying them access to basic human rights and civil liberties, and creating a pervasive and threatening presence.
+Daily life for Palestinians living in the West Bank is characterised by a lack of access to justice, human rights and individual freedoms.
+The actions of Palestinian civilians are governed by Israeli military law, allowing the military authorities to restrict their movement not only between towns and villages but also within them, denying Palestinians access to basic human rights and civil liberties, and creating a pervasive and threatening presence.

 Israeli settlers who live in those same towns and villages in the West Bank, and whose occupation of the land is deemed illegal under international law, enjoy all the freedoms and protections afforded them under Israeli civilian law.
 “There is no law enforcement on the Israeli settlers or soldiers,” explains Issa Amro, a Palestinian human rights defender and non-violent activist.
 “As a Palestinian I am under Israeli military law, and my Israeli settler neighbours are under Israeli civilian law.
 We are under different laws even though we are living in the same neighbourhood.”